-The Department of Dentistry offers an MSc in Medical Sciences - Orthodontics.
+The Department of Dentistry offers an MSc in Medical Sciences -Orthodontics.
+A Doctor in Dental Surgery (DDS) or equivalent dental professional designation is required.
 Through a combination of didactic and clinical courses, the program is structured to prepare the dental graduate for an orthodontic practice and/or an educational appointment.
 This is a thesis-based program.
-The clinical requirements involve successful completion of selected teaching cases (see \$205.43 Medical Sciences).
+In addition the clinical requirements involve successful completion of selected teaching cases (see §205.43 Medical Sciences).

-Application for admission should be directed to the Graduate Studies Office, Department of Dentistry, University of Alberta, Edmonton, Alberta T6G 2N8.
+Application for admission should be directed to the Admissions Office, Department of Dentistry, University of Alberta, 5th floor, 11405-87 Avenue NW, Edmonton, Alberta T6G 1C9.
 Information about the program and the online application form may be found at www.ualberta.ca/ortho.
-The deadline is October 1 for the following September admission.
+The deadline is September 1 for the following September admission.

-In addition to the general entrance requirements (§205.18.1), applicants to the Orthodontics program must have completed at least one year of experience as a licensed dentist prior to the start of the program.
-As part of the class selection process, selected applicants will be invited to an interview.
+In addition to the general entrance requirements (§205.19.1), applicants to the Orthodontics program must

+- (1) Provide a letter noting their class ranking upon graduation from dentistry. - (2) Have completed at least one year of experience as a licensed dentist immediately prior to the start of the program.
+Letter(s) of good standing from current and previous licensing bodies must be provided. - (3) A personal interview is required for short-listed applicants annually.
+Those applicants will be advised of the arranged interview date by e-mail.

 Admission is dependent upon the recommendation of the Department of Dentistry's Graduate Committee and the Medical Sciences Graduate Program Committee.

-See (§205.18.1).
+See (§205.19.1).

 The requirements for the degree include coursework, seminars, a clinical component and a thesis.
-Student progress will be monitored through an annual written and/or oral assessment in the spring term.
-Feedback from this assessment will serve to identify areas that require additional attention by the student.
-The assessment will permit the development of specific clinical improvement objectives before the next annual assessment.
+Student progress will be monitored through an annual written and/or oral external assessment.
+Feedback from this assessment serves to identify areas that require additional attention by the student.
+The assessment will permit the development of specific clinical and/or didactic improvement objectives before the next annual assessment.
 The program of study is determined in consultation with the Supervisor and Supervisory Committee.

-The time required to complete the MSc will vary with the individual candidate, but normally the program can be completed in three years.
+The minimum time required to complete the MSc is three years.

-205.18.4 The Degree of MSc in Medical Sciences - Temporomandibular Disorders/Orofacial Pain
+205.19.4 The Degree of MSc in Medical Sciences - Oral Medicine